 Researchers haven’t found the exact cause of this.
 Various factors like obesity and diabetes can increase your risk.

 If your answers yes more than a few times, you may need to consider your liver health more seriously.
-You may experience some signs of liver dysfunction, such as hormonal symptoms, high cholesterol, pre-diabetes, or gastrointestinal symptoms.
+You may experience some signs of liver dysfunction, such as liver pain, hormonal symptoms, high cholesterol, pre-diabetes, or gastrointestinal symptoms.
 But have never connected that the root cause may be the liver.

 Thus, instead of trying to fix each one of these symptoms separately, you can support and love your liver and experience true healing.